oracle-livelabs/developer/dev-guide-ai-finance/codingbasics/codingbasics.md

     ![dv](./images/query-dv.png " ")

-    You notice that our code has some significatant changes.
+    You notice that our code has some significant changes.
     We are now passing a parameter into our query, and we are also formatting the output of our query.
 Let's have a closer look:

     🔴 **`import json`** - This is a Python module that allows us to work with JSON.
 Remember: JSON Duality Views present data in document format, i.e., JSON.